mcalisterkm/BME690-API-for-Raspberry-PI-/BME690_SensorAPI/README.md

 1. A BME690 sensor that can be connected via I2C to the PI.
 2. Raspberry PI
 3. The i2c-tools package is useful to confirm the sensor is visible on the bus.
-4. I used Visual Studio Code to make these changes, but it is not needed to build and run the examples.
+4. Visual Studio Code was used to make these changes, but it is not needed to build and run the examples.

 ## Known Issues

 1. Hard coding Bus and device details is not good, a parameter file would make sense.
 2. Only limited testing, on a PI5.
 3. The BME680/688 is not supported by this API, it has its own API.
 If you connect a 688 expect -ve pressure and humidity.
-4. The Makefiles all build with dubugging in mind - "gcc - g"
+4. The Makefiles all build with dubugging in mind: "gcc - g"